syyunn/intenion-flow-in-us-lobby-network/README.md

 Home loans made by Ameriquest and other subprime lenders are defaulting now in large numbers." - [Glenn Simpson, “Lender Lobbying Blitz Abetted Mortgage Mess,” Wall Street Journal, December 31, 2007](https://www.wsj.com/articles/SB119906606162358773)
 - Is this verifiable in our Database?

+#### After Crisis Hit: The Golden Tab - Who's gonna be Bailed Out?
+Troubled OneUnited Bank in Boston didn’t look much like a candidate for aid from the Treasury Department’s bank bailout fund last fall. […] Nonetheless, in December OneUnited got a $12 million injection from the Treasury’s Troubled Asset Relief Program, or TARP.
+One apparent factor: the intercession of Rep. Barney Frank, the powerful head of the House Financial Services Committee. […] Some powerful politicians have used their leverage to try to direct federal millions toward banks in their home states.
+“It’s totally arbitrary,” says South Carolina Gov. Mark Sanford.
+“If you’ve got the right lobbyist and the right representative connected to Washington or the right ties to Washington, you get the golden tap on the shoulder. - [9 Damian Paletta and David Enrich, “Political Interference Seen in Bank Bailout Decisions,” Wall Street Journal, January 22, 2009.]()

 #### Refer sources
 ##### Bank Lobbying https://www.imf.org/~/media/Files/Publications/WP/2019/wpiea2019171-print-pdf.ashx